Tim-02/COSC310_Individual/Documentations/readme.md

 2. Synonyms are not able to be recognized and can lead to the wrong response

    ![alt text](https://github.com/COSC310-Project-Group-8/AssignmentTwo/blob/main/Documentations/Limitations%20(2).png?raw=true)

+# Features that could be shared with others

+1. The Graphical User Interface (The Window, Output Terminal and Contents Classes)
+2. The ability to read keywords and phrases from a .txt file (Rules Class)
+3. The canned responses for inputs outside of topic (Found in ChatBot Class in the notUnderstood() method)

 # Overall Class Structure (Assignment 2): #